Bekalah/stone-grimoire/apps/renderer/README_RENDERER.md

 # Cosmic Helix Renderer — Offline Study Deck

 Static, trauma-informed canvas study for the Stone Cathedral helix.
-Keep the four files together, double-click `index.html`, and a 1440×900 canvas renders once: Vesica field, Tree-of-Life scaffold, Fibonacci curve, and a static double-helix lattice.
+Keep the four files together inside `apps/renderer`, double-click `index.html`, and a 1440×900 canvas renders once: Vesica field, Tree-of-Life scaffold, Fibonacci curve, and a static double-helix lattice.
 No build tools, no motion, no external calls.

 ## Quick Start
 1. Store `index.html`, the `js/` folder, the `data/` folder, and this README in the same directory.